 Northeastern Illinois University is a great option for individuals interested in a Multilingual Education major.
 The surrounding area of a significant urban center is wonderful for young people trying to find adequate prospects for social networking, experience, and discovery.

 You'll get to meet others from a lot of ethnicities thanks to Northeastern Illinois University's diverse student body.
-Strong assistance for veterans and military members has earned Northeastern Illinois University a high rating.
+Northeastern Illinois University graduates have about $19,884 of student loans on average.
+That is lower than the U.S. average of $28,421.
 View a few school videos for more information on what is happening on campus.

 It is hard to find a better school than Texas Wesleyan University if you want to pursue Multilingual Education as a major.
 The setting in a big city is wonderful for young people trying to find adequate prospects for social networking, experience, and discovery.